 That was the big news, but we’ve also noted that some small vendors are struggling to gain traction for their cloud storage and compute offerings.

 These developments may not be surprising in what’s still a fledgling market, but they’ve shaken data storage managers’ confidence in the public cloud.
 To hedge their bets, some users are now considering alternative strategies, including hybrid clouds, which enable storage and associated apps to be deployed across both public and private cloud infrastructures.
-In fact, true hybrid cloud storage
+In fact, true hybrid cloud storage will span public and private clouds and be optimized for a user’s specific applications and service-level requirements.

 Granted, not many companies are running hybrid clouds today.
 But while the technology that will power hybrid clouds is still developing, the potential benefits are already coming into focus.
 Hybrid clouds provide the advantages users already expect from public cloud storage deployments, like pay-as-you-go flexibility and self-service.
 They also promise to provide the enterprise-level capabilities typically found only in a private cloud, such as secure multi-tenancy and the ability to deliver quality-of-service levels for availability and performance.